 Living In the Shadow of God

-To dwell with the Most High is a conscious decision and it is a present tense requirement.
-We are called to dwell with the Most High.
+To dwell with the Most High, to live in the shadow of God, is a conscious decision.
+It is a present tense requirement.
+The Most High calls us to dwell with Him.
 Of course, this finds its New Testament parallel in John 10:

 Jesus answered them, “I told you, and you do not believe.
 The works that I do in my Father’s name bear witness about me, but you do not believe because you are not among my sheep.
 My sheep hear my voice, and I know them, and they follow me.
 I give them eternal life, and they will never perish, and no one will snatch them out of my hand.
 My Father, who has given them to me, is greater than all, and no one is able to snatch them out of the Father’s hand.
 I and the Father are one.”Jn 10:25-30 (ESV)